-Are you longing for the class and elegance of natural wood flooring, but without the expense and ongoing costs?
+Are you longing for the class and elegance of natural wood flooring, but without the expense, maintenance and ongoing costs?

-The modern glue down vinyl planks have all of the design benefits of real hardwood floors and are a great alternative as they are more durable, water resistant, easier to clean and maintain, and never need costly sanding and recoating.
+The modern glue down vinyl planks have all of the visual design benefits of real hardwood floors and are a great alternative as they are more durable, water-resistant, easier to clean and maintain, and never need costly sanding and recoating.

 Glue down vinyl planking is ideal for installation in any room of your home where ever you are trying to achieve that wonderful wood look.